solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

 ds.name
 ```

-The next example shows how to retrieve the default datastore using `Datastore.get_default(workspace)`.
+The next example demonstrates how to use `Datastore.get_default(workspace)` to retrieve the default datastore.
 For this method, you must provide a `Workspace` object as a parameter.

 ```python
 # Retrieve the default datastore from the 'ws' workspace